wjakob/nanobind/docs/porting.rst

 Removed features include:

-- ○ **Multiple inheritance**: this feature was a persistent source of complexity in pybind11 and it is one of the main casualties in creating nanobind.
+- ○ **C++ multiple inheritance**: binding multiple C++ bases is unsupported to keep nanobind's implementation simple.
+Python subclasses can combine one nanobind base with additional :ref:`Python mixins <python_mixins>`.
 - ○ **Holders**: nanobind instances co-locate instance data with a Python object instead of accessing it via a holder type.
 This is a major difference compared to pybind11 and will require changes to binding code that used